Chymyst/chymyst-core/docs/chymyst02.md

 Contention on the repeated input molecules will in effect reduce concurrency, while guard conditions will cause the chemical machine to enumerate many possible combinations of input molecules and to schedule reactions very slowly.
 To improve the performance, we need to avoid such reactions.

-For simplicity, we will now focus only on the "reduce" part of "map/reduce".
+For simplicity, we will now focus only on the “reduce” part of “map/reduce”.
 We will assume that the data consists of an array of initial values to which the `reduceB()` operation must be applied.
 The operation is assumed to be associative but non-commutative.